Saturday, 23 March 2019

 10th March 2019.

-After Sri Vishwamithriswarar Temple’s visit we had been to this Chozha period temple in ruins at Kambaraja puram about 2 KM from Thiruvalam on the banks river Neeva ( Ponnai ).
-There is no approach road / path to this temple.
+After the Sri Vishwamithriswarar Temple visit, we went to this Chozha period temple in ruins at Kambaraja Puram, about 2 km from Thiruvalam on the banks of the river Neeva (Ponnai).
+There is no approach road/path to this temple.
 We have to walk on the boundary or the bund of the paddy fields.
-Since the stones are in black colour the local people calls this temple as Black Temple ( Karuppu Kovil - கருப்பு கோயில் ).
-The temple land was Completely encroached by the farmers and the structure alone is left.
+Since the stones are black, the local people call this temple as Black Temple (Karuppu Kovil - கருப்பு கோயில்).
+The temple land was completely encroached upon by the farmers, and the structure alone is left.
 The temple is about 4 feet below the outer ground level.

 The temple is facing east.
-The original temple was with sanctum, antarala and an artha mandapam.
-Due to vegetation growth the sanctum was completely destroyed.
-We could see mandapam is standing till date, but it may also collapse in near future.
+The original temple had with sanctum, an antarala, and an artha mandapam.
+Due to vegetation growth, the sanctum was completely destroyed.
+We could see that the mandapam is still standing to date, but it may also collapse shortly.
 On the west side, fragments of statues are strewn around.
-Dakshinamurthy statue is lying in pieces with out head.
+The Dakshinamurthy statue is lying in pieces without the head.
 Muyalakan looks cute.
-On the way to this temple, we had seen some broken pieces of this temple.
-It was told that some statues are also buried under the earth.
+On the way to this temple, we had seen some broken pieces of the temple.
+It was said that some statues are also buried under the earth.

-The antarala side niches has the makara toranas The dancing scene, Rishis’, A King worshiping Lord Shiva, beating of drum etc sculptures are in the makara thorana.
+The antarala side niches have the makara toranas.
+In the dancing scene, Rishis, A King worshiping Lord Shiva, beating of a drum, etc, sculptures are in the makara torana.
 Inch sculptures are also seen on the pilasters.
 We couldn’t move around the temple due to high vegetation growth.
 The Rishaba was moved to the sanctum side to give way for the field activity.
-Along with the fragment stone we had seen a inscription stone which belongs to 12th Century Vikrama Chozha (1118 to 1135 CE ), which is recorded in the "The Inscriptions of Madras Presidency ( Volume-I)".
-The Mandapa pillars are simple round in shape and capital looks similar to pallava style.
-The Temple might have been built during 10th to 11th Century.
+Along with the fragmented stone, we see an inscription stone that belongs to 12th 12th-century Vikrama Chozha (1118 to 1135 CE), which is recorded in "The Inscriptions of Madras Presidency (Volume-I)".
+The Mandapa pillars are simple, round in shape, and the capital looks similar to the Pallava style.
+The temple might have been built during the 10th to 11th Century.

-The Thiruvalam Shiva Temple inscription, A Ganga King Vijyanthi Vikramavarman's name is mentioned.
-Hence this place Kambarajapuram might have been called as "Ganga Rajapuram" and latter turned to the present name of Kambarajapuram.
+In the Thiruvalam Shiva Temple inscription, Ganga King Vijyanthi Vikramavarman's name is mentioned.
+Hence, this place, Kambarajapuram, might have been called "Ganga Rajapuram" and later turned into the present name of Kambarajapuram.

 HOW TO REACH:

-The temple in ruins is on the banks of river Neeva ( Ponnai ) about 2 KM from the Thiruvalam. ( Very near to Brick Kiln )
+The temple in ruins is on the banks of the river Neeva (Ponnai), about 2 km from the Thiruvalam.
+(Very near Brick Kiln)

 Latitude 12.96 4472 and Longitude 79.
 26 1545